Remote onboarding – best practices for your team

-- Getting the right equipment and tools to set them up for success
+- Getting the right equipment and tools to set new hires up for success

 - Completing paperwork and signing contracts online and on time

-- Having a clear understanding of what business output is expected of them despite not being in the office
+- Giving new employees a clear understanding of what business output is expected of them despite not being in the office

-- Feeling part of the team by sharing the same company values and creating connections
+- Making new team members feel part of the team by sharing the same company values and creating connections

 Why is remote onboarding crucial for your small business or startup?